 You have seen Bobby Brown hundreds of times over the years.
 But you never noticed him, and that’s just how he liked it.
-Involved in basketball and football officiating for half a century, all Brown wanted everyone to know was that the call on the floor or field was the right one.
+Involved in basketball and football officiating for half century, all Brown wanted everyone to know was that the call on the floor or field was the right one.
 It nearly always was just that.
-After attending Rhodes High, Baldwin Wallace College and a Captain’s tour with the U.S. Army Air Corps in World War II, Brown settled down with Dorothy, his wife of 66 years, in Parma.
-He began officiating basketball and football games in 1948 and never stopped after that.
+After attending Rhodes High, Baldwin Wallace College and a Captain’s tour with the U.S. Army Air Corps in World War II, Brown settled down with his wife Dorothy in Parma.
+He began officiating basketball and football games in 1948 and never stopped.
 He spent 33 years working football games, 24 at the collegiate level.
 He was president of the International Association of Approved Basketball Officials-Board No. 55 in 1959-60.
 Besides 25 sectional, 23 district and 18 regional high school tournaments, he refereed three state football championships.
 In Cleveland, he officiated 14 city championship basketball games and 12 football title games.
 He has been a high school basketball rules interpreter and spent 24 seasons as an observer for the Ohio Athletic Conference football officials and 24 as Cleveland State’s basketball observer.
-Somehow, he found time to serve terms as the Parma School Board President in the 1960s and head the Cleveland Touchdown Club in the 1980s.
+Somehow he found time to serve terms as the Parma School Board President in the 1960’s and head the Cleveland Touchdown Club in the 1980’s.
 Numerous awards have come Brown’s way over the years for his steadfast dedication and unassuming dignity.
 At age 90, he adds this latest honor in his typical humble fashion.
 It’s the right call once again.